TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre.md

 - You can control geographic distribution of traffic, restricting traffic to data centres/regions of your choice.
 - You can put your Tyk API Gateways close to users, but still have a single management layer.
 - You have a single, simple, point of access for configuration of your complex API infrastructure and yet deploy multiple Developer Portals, if required, to provide access to different user groups (e.g. Internal and External).
-- You can physically [segment teams and environments]({{< ref "/advanced-configuration/manage-multiple-environments/with-tyk-multi-cloud.md" >}}) within a single data centre, giving each team full control of its own API gateway and server resources without the noisy neighbours you might experience in a standard self-managed deployment.
+- You can physically [segment teams and environments]({{< ref "/advanced-configuration/manage-multiple-environments/with-tyk-multi-cloud.md" >}}) within a single physical data centre, giving each team full control of its own API gateway and server resources without the noisy neighbours you might experience in a standard self-managed deployment.
 - You can deploy gateways with whichever mix of cloud vendors you wish.
 - You can mix and match cloud and on premises data centres.

 ### Improved resiliency, security and uptime

-- Each Worker Gateway operates autonomously using a locally stored copy of the API resources it needs.
+- Each Data Plane (Worker) Gateway operates autonomously using a locally stored copy of the API resources it needs.
-- The Controller Gateway maintains synchronisation of these configurations across your Tyk deployment via the MDCB backbone link.
+- The Control Plane Gateway maintains synchronisation of these configurations across your Tyk deployment via the MDCB backbone link.
-- If the Controller Gateway or MDCB backbone fails, the Workers will continue to handle API requests, rejecting only new authorisation tokens created on other Gateways.
-When connectivity is restored, the Worker Gateways will hot-reload to fetch any updated configurations (e.g. new authorisation tokens) from the Controller Gateway.
+- If the Control Plane Gateway or MDCB backbone fails, the Workers will continue to handle API requests, rejecting only new authorisation tokens created on other Gateways.
+When connectivity is restored, the Worker Gateways will hot-reload to fetch any updated configurations (e.g. new authorisation tokens) from the Control Plane.
-- If a Worker Gateway fails, this does not impact the operation of the others: when it comes back online, if it is unable to contact the Controller Gateway, it will retrieve the “last good” configuration held locally.
+- If a Worker Gateway fails, this does not impact the operation of the others: when it comes back online, if it is unable to contact the Control Plane, it will retrieve the “last good” configuration held locally.
 - The MDCB backbone runs on a resilient compressed RPC channel that is designed to handle ongoing and unreliable connectivity; all traffic on the backbone is encrypted and so safer to use over the open internet or inter-data centre links.
 - Improved data security through separation of traffic into completely separate clusters within your network.

 ### Reduced latency

-- Deploying Worker Gateways close to your geographically distributed API consumers helps reduce their perceived request latency.
+- Deploying Data Plane (Worker) Gateways close to your geographically distributed API consumers helps reduce their perceived request latency.
 - Deploying Worker Gateways close to your backend services will minimise round trip time servicing API requests.
 - The Worker Gateways cache keys and other configuration locally, so all operations can be geographically localised.
 - All traffic to and from one Gateway cluster will have rate limiting, authentication and authorisation performed within the data centre rather than “calling home” to a central control point; this reduces the  API request round trip time.